Legcord/Legcord/README.md

 ### Pre-built binaries:

  Check the **releases tab** for precompiled packages for Linux, Windows, and macOS.
-Alternatively, use our Sourceforge mirror.

 ### Compiling: